-People using their service, their relatives and staff do not have confidence in leaders.
+People using the service, their relatives and staff do not have confidence in leaders.
 Leaders are not visible role models, and not well known to staff or people who use the service and their relatives.
 Their leadership may lack energy, visibility and effectiveness.

-- experiences of people in the service
+- experiences of people using the service

 - staff practices

-- · communication and interactions.
+- communication and interactions.

-- people using the service

-- staff

-- relatives, friends and carers of people using the service
+- people using the service - staff - relatives, advocates friends and carers of people using in the service - other professionals who provide support to the service or individuals.

-- visiting professionals.

-- policies and procedures - meeting minutes and action plans.
+- policies and procedures

+- · meeting minutes and action plans

+- · aims and objectives.